 MCAS is untimed for every student; each student receives as much time as s/he needs within one school day.
 Other MCAS accommodations apply as related to a student's IEP.
-However other assessments, such as PARCC are timed.

 Special Education Services

 The Bedford Schools embrace the concept of inclusion, which supports the education of students with special needs among their peers within the general education classrooms, and the concept of integration, which enables students with special needs receive appropriate levels of needs and services, and be included in the activities of the school environment.